 In addition to having an increase in hair count, the group treated with rosemary oil reported less scalp itching than the Minoxidil group (5).

-4 Essential oil helps control dandruff.
+4. Essential oils for hair help control dandruff.
 There are several potential causes of dandruff, including irritated, oily skin (seborrheic dermatitis), skin cells that begin to divide too rapidly, genetic predisposition and a yeast-like fungus (malassezia).
 While this yeast normally lives on the scalps of most adults, for some, it irritates the scalp and can cause more skin cells to grow and flake off.

-6 Essential oil can add moisture to dry hair.
+6. Essential oils for hair can add moisture to dry hair.
 Almond oil has impressive emollient properties and, therefore, has been used historically in Ancient Chinese and Ayurvedic medicine to treat dry skin conditions such as psoriasis and eczema (9).

 Argan oil — made from the fresh kernels of the fruit of the argan tree in Morocco — is another hair moisturizer.
 This oil is full of fatty acids which have been shown to lubricate the hair shaft and help hair maintain moisture.

-7 Essential oil can help treat lice.
+7. Essential oils for hair can help treat lice.
 Head lice are tiny, wingless insects that feed on blood from the human scalp.
 According to the CDC, an estimated 6 million to 12 million lice infestations occur each year in the U.S. (10).

 An Australian study found that the percentage of volunteers who were free of lice after their last treatment of tea tree oil and lavender oil treatment was significantly higher than the percentage of volunteers treated with the standard insecticide product (11).

-8 Essential oil can help control oily hair.
+8. Essential oils for hair can help control oily hair.
 Although it sounds counterintuitive, fighting oil with some types of oil helps.
 In addition to helping control mild to moderate dandruff, 5 percent tea tree oil can also help to significantly control itchiness and greasiness (12).